 The shape of Scottish society is changing.
-People are living longer, healthier lives and as the needs of our society change, so too must the nature and form of our public services.

-The Public Bodies (Joint Working) (Scotland) Act 2014 requires Health Boards and local authorities to integrate their health and social care services.
+People are living longer, healthier lives, and as the needs of our society change. so too must the nature and form of our public services.
+Legislation in the form of the Public Bodies (Joint Working) (Scotland) Act 2014 requires Health Boards and local authorities to integrate their health and social care services.